agron-gojcaj/agron-gojcaj/README.md

 - Kotlin
 - C
 - SQL
-- HTML
+- HTML/CSS/JavaScript
-- CSS
+- React.js
-- JavaScript
+- TypeScript

 ### Interesting Fact
 I have worked as a cook for over 4 years!
 My favorite food to make at home is steak.